-The Buddhist Library and Meditation Centre is a non-sectarian, not-for-profit educational organisation based in Camperdown, Sydney.
+The Buddhist Library is a non-sectarian, not-for-profit educational organisation based in Camperdown, Sydney.

 It has over 7,000 books and multimedia resources.
 These resources range from introductory material to scholarly texts in all the main schools of Buddhism and related subjects.
 The Library is open to the public, although you need to be a member to borrow its resources.
 There are also books for free distribution available at the Library.

 As well as its reading resources, the Buddhist Library offers a range of courses and workshops to help people develop their understanding and practice of Buddhism.
 This is a unique place, where we introduce local and international teachers from various backgrounds and traditions, who offer thorough teachings and practices.